-Norton is a brand with a very long history and a strong reputation on the security market.
-As 2017 is getting nearer, we wanted to see what their latest complete security suite looks like, as well as to check how efficient it is in protecting its users from modern day cyber threats.
-Over the last week, we used and tested Norton Security Premium, and now we’d like to share with you everything we liked and didn’t like about it.
-If you want to have a better idea and a clearer understanding of just how good Norton Security Premium is, read this review:
+Norton is a brand with a long history and a strong reputation on the security market.
+We wanted to see what their latest security suite looks like, and to check how efficient it is in protecting its users from modern day cyber threats.
+Over the last few days, we used and tested Norton Security Premium, and now we would like to share with you everything we liked and did not like about it.
+If you want to have a better idea and a clearer understanding of just how good Norton Security Premium is and whether it is worth buying as your main antivirus, read this review:

 The download and installation experience